-FRC, EFRAG and the National Standard Setters ANC, ASCG and OIC issue report on the findings from a field-test carried out between July to October 2013 on the revised IASB ED Insurance Contracts
+In January 2014, FRC, EFRAG and the National Standard Setters ANC, ASCG and OIC issued a report summarising the findings from a field-test carried out between July to October 2013 on the revised IASB's Exposure Draft Insurance Contracts (see below).

 The most commonly stated areas of concern related to:

 applying the 'mirroring approach' to contracts that specify a link to the returns on underlying items;

 the mandatory requirement to use other comprehensive income for presenting the effects of changes in the discount rate on insurance liabilities.

 EFRAG and National Standard Setters would like to thank all those that participated in this field-test.
 The report can be downloaded here (PDF).

 On 2 October 2013 the FRC held an outreach event.
 The event was an opportunity to discuss the IASB’s recent Exposure Draft (ED) on insurance contracts and listen to views from UK constituents.
 The meeting was chaired by Roger Marshall and speakers on the day included Stephen Cooper (IASB Board Member) who highlighted the IASB’s proposals and the feedback to date.
 They were followed by Hugh Francis (Aviva) and Francesco Nagari (Deloitte) who gave the preparer and auditor perspective on those proposals.

 The slides (PDF) and a summary of the discussion (PDF) on the day are included in the links.

-On 20 June 2013, the IASB issued the revised Exposure Draft Insurance Contracts (ED) containing proposals on the recognition, measurement, presentation and disclosure of insurance contracts.
-EFRAG and National Standard Setters, in coordination with the IASB staff, are performing a field-test to evaluate how these proposals would affect European companies applying IFRS.
+A field-test started on 10 July 2013.
+EFRAG and National Standard Setters, in coordination with the IASB staff, performed a field-test to evaluate how these proposals would affect European companies applying IFRS.
 Additionally, Insurance Europe has agreed to encourage their members to participate.
 The deadline for completed questionnaires was 11 October 2013.

 ASB's Comment Letters to IASB and other papers on insurance